marclelamy/olympics-rankings/README.md

+thoughts dump:
-group by continents
+* group by continents
-add eu/europe
+* add eu/europe
-divide by language
+* divide by language
+* allow people to do cudtom operations between columns and...
+* allow people to add a json with country value mapping for new columns as they want
+    * with default value for missing values
+    * or leaving missing value which wouldnt count certain countries
+* save data created by user on local storage